 - Prior learning recognised for the purposes of admission to a programme (please see above).

-- Prior learning recognised for the purposes of having credit transferred towards the requirements of the UCD programme of study.
+- Prior or concurrent learning recognised for the purposes of having credit transferred towards the requirements of the UCD programme of study.

 - In some cases your application may not be successful or you may not receive RPL for the amount of credit for which you applied.
 In such cases, you are responsible for all assessments associated with the modules on your programme and therefore should register for, attend and participate in the module(s) until you are informed of the outcome of your application.